“Never doubt that a small group of thoughtful, committed citizens can change the world; indeed, it is the only thing that ever has.”-- Margaret Mead

 - Consider running for office yourself!

 ASN's Public Policy Committee wants to hear from you.
-If you have an issue that you believe the Society should consider within its advocacy program or any questions, please contact Sarah D. Ohlhorst, M.S., R.D., Director of Government Relations at email@example.com.
+If you have an issue that you believe the Society should consider within its advocacy program or any questions, please contact Sarah D. Ohlhorst, M.S., R.D., Senior Director of Advocacy and Science Policy at firstname.lastname@example.org.